Calouste Gulbenkian Postdoctoral Fellow in Armenian Studies

 - Social, cultural and intellectual histories of, and cross-cultural interactions and exchanges between, Ottoman Armenians, Kurds, Turks, Greeks, and others;

 - The social reformist literature and endeavours of the late nineteenth century Constantinople Realists (Պոլսահայ Իրապաշտ Սերունդ);

 - Transnational ties and exchanges between Ottoman Armenian and other Armenian artists working across the Russian Empire, Europe and the wider Middle East;

-- Representations of subaltern groups in the Ottoman Empire including of women, rural migrant workers and the urban poor.
+- Representations of subaltern groups in the Ottoman Empire including women, rural migrant workers, the urban poor and sexual minorities.

-- I have recently been appointed co-editor (with Boris Adjemian) of the multidisciplinary peer-reviewed bilingual journal Études arméniennes contemporaines, published by the Bibliothèque Nubar in Paris.
+Co-Editor-in-Chief (with Boris Adjemian) of the multidisciplinary peer-reviewed bilingual journal Études arméniennes contemporaines, published by the Bibliothèque Nubar in Paris (from Sept.
+2020).

 Towards Inclusive Art Histories: Ottoman Armenian Voices Speak Back, Special Art History Edition of Études arméniennes contemporaines (EAC), No. 6, Bibliothèque AGBU Nubar, Paris, 2015.

 Treasured Objects: Armenian Life in the Ottoman Empire One Hundred Years Ago (co-edited with Susan Paul Pattie and Gagik Stepan-Sarkissian), Armenian Institute, London, 2012.

 ‘Transforming Invisible Street Types into Subjects Worthy of Attention: Representation of the Migrant as Agent for Social Reform in Late Nineteenth-Century Ottoman Armenian Realism’, Houshamadyan, Vol. II, (forthcoming, Berlin, 2021).